 On a personal “hacking” note, I have created newsletters using basic Microsoft Word.
 Create a new Word document (with uniform, narrow margins), type in a “title” and related overarching information at the top, space down, then underneath, insert your text.
 Then format that text portion into three columns.
 Insert photos as you please.
 Don’t forget to include your organization’s physical mailing address and both the written-out website and email contact addresses.

-In the case of the first newsletter link above, I was also able to convert the original template into three tandem documents: 1) a matching two-fold brochure for general information and solicitation; 2) a two-page special project overview for a separate mailing; and 3) a matching pledge card.
+In the case of the printed hard copy newsletters, in one case I was also able to convert the original template into three tandem documents: 1) a matching two-fold brochure for general information and solicitation; 2) a two-page special project overview for a separate mailing; and 3) a matching pledge card.
 By using the same template, the color schemes, fonts, and general layouts remained the same.
 This ultimately created an attractive suite of campaign documentation.

 A personal story | A few years ago, a donor mentioned that a colleague carried one of my “glossy” printed newsletters with him on his private plane.
 He reported that the simple but elegant one-sheet newsletter (folded down to create four pages of information), was easy to read, it did not include too much information, and it was easy to carry in his briefcase.
 Sometimes printing a newsletter is worth the effort!